Do your health vision and goals stay in the rear-view mirror when you leave home in search of some rest and relaxation?

 Think about your food, too.
 If traveling by airplane, pack healthy snacks and meal-replacement shakes or bars in your carry-on bag.
 If possible, eat at home before leaving, so you don’t have to buy fast food at the airport.
 Healthy options are more readily available at airports now, but sometimes they take determination to find.

 Some ideas for snacks you can take along with you: grapes, sliced in half and frozen ahead of time; carrot or celery sticks, homemade trail mix, almonds, and other nuts that you’ve already partitioned out into single-serve snack bags.
+And carry an empty, reusable water bottle that you can fill up once you’re through security.

 Once at your destination